 Use Storage Bags, Baskets and Tubs

-If you are short on space, you can find a way to keep the category more broad.
+If you are short on space, you can find a way to keep the category broader.
 Just make sure it all makes sense.

 So you can store “extra toiletries” in a basket.
 But don’t just put “Bathroom stuff” all in one basket (that would be keeping the curling iron next to the soap scum remover).